To enhance the educational experience of students and the broader community through awareness, appreciation, and passion for art.

 From the beginning, the mission of the Museum has been to enhance the educational experience of students, and the broader community, through awareness, appreciation, and passion for art.
 Art from the collection is a creative and enjoyable way to reinforce many classroom concepts.
 Museum docents, who are trained volunteers, work with teachers to select artwork and design hands-on projects.
 Educational programs enrich a variety of academic subjects from English and History to Mathematics and Science.

 Come and be inspired by artwork from 5 continents and 25countries, spanning years of art and culture.
 Works by internationally recognized artists include: Yaacov Agam, Frantz Courtens, Dale Chihuly, Salvador Dali, Glenna Goodacre, R.C.
-Gorman; Jesus Moroles; Claes Oldenburg, Jose Orozco, Gary Lee Price, Diego Rivera, Robert Rauschenberg, Fritz Scholder, Miguel Zapata, and others.
-The collection is displayed throughout the Jesuit school campus in the historical library, information commons, hallways, courtyards, classrooms, offices, and more.
+Gorman, Robert Indiana, Jesus Moroles, Claes Oldenburg, Jose Orozco, Gary Lee Price, Diego Rivera, Robert Rauschenberg, Fritz Scholder, Miguel Zapata, Roy Lichtenstein, Sedrick Huckaby and others.
+The collection is displayed throughout the Jesuit school campus in the historical library, information commons, hallways, and courtyards.
 The individual works are complemented by a collection of bronzes, ceramics and shells.
 The Jesuit Dallas Museum invites students, and visitors alike, to explore a diverse world of artistic genres and ideas.